Good Property Investment For Your Retirement Success

-In a slow economy, a rental real estate property in reliable locations will remain in high demand.
+In a slow economy, rental real estate property in reliable locations will remain in high demand.

 Property Investment Takes Deep Pockets

-For rental properties, even when it is vacant, you will still need to pay mortgage, insurances, utilities, and property taxes.
+Even when it is vacant for rental properties, you will still need to pay mortgage, insurances, utilities, and property taxes.

-Sometimes there are repairs and maintenance that need to be done before the property can be rented out again.
+Sometimes, repairs and maintenance need to be done before you can rent the properties out again.

 You can use leverage (borrowing to buy) when you purchase an asset with someone else’s money.
 In most cases, it is the bank’s money.

 This is great, but too much leverage can be dangerous.

 When the economy slowed down, many tenants may lose their jobs and move out.

 Real estate investors who don’t have the cash flow to cover the mortgage when the tenant moved out inevitable crash and burn.